India domestic route

 Punjab is one of India's most reliably clear regions year-round.
 The flat agricultural plains and river valleys are almost always visible.

-What is the best side of plane for Delhi to Amritsar?
+What is the best side for Delhi to Amritsar?